sdunc/el/README.md

 # eled
-A minimal Emacs derived from Atto
+A minimal and modal Emacs derived from Atto